Carnival does not just happen in Brazil’s Rio de Janeiro or Argentina’s Gualeguaychú.

 Argentine rock and roll Gods also propelled carnival into popular culture with murga-influenced rhythms in songs such as ‘El Murguero’ by Los Autenticos Decadentes; ‘Verano de 92′ by Los Piojos and ‘Carnaval Todo la Vida’ by Los Fabulosos Cadillacs.

 Today, a million and a half people in Buenos Aires take to the streets to enjoy the festivities.

-Ex-president Cristina Kirchner (now vice president)— who was never one to turn down an excuse for a holiday — reinstated the two-day carnival holiday nationwide in 2011, making for a four-day long weekend.
+Ex-president Cristina Kirchner (now vice president)— who was never one to turn down an excuse for a holiday — reinstated the two-day carnival holiday nationwide in 2011, making the end of Carnival a four-day long weekend.

 It’s safe to say that the spirit of carnival is working its way back into the mainstream and while the drum and crowd-averse may disagree, carnival-lovers feel this acceptance is yet more cause for celebration.